Lank891/Advent-Of-Code-2022/README.md

 # [Advent of Code 2022](https://adventofcode.com/2022/about)
-No particular challange done, though (at list at the beginning I try to stick to rust).
+No particular challange done, though (at list at the beginning) I try to stick to rust.

 Path to the input file should be passed as a first argument to the program.